BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/Data-Lake/README.md

 -   Compatibility with  HDFS compliant project (e.g. Hive, HBase, Storm,  etc.)

-The objective of this tutorial is to demonstrate techniques for the movement of data between an external data source, an Azure Data Lake Store and Azure SQL Data Warehouse while demonstrating using U-SQL for processing information in a Data Lake Store and perform advanced analytics through Azure Machine Learning  (AML).
+The objective of this tutorial is to demonstrate techniques for the movement of data between an external data source, an Azure Data Lake Store and Azure SQL Data Warehouse while demonstrating the use of U-SQL for processing information in a Data Lake Store and performing advanced analytics using Azure Machine Learning  (AML).

 This tutorial will be developed in reference to a use case described in the following section.